(Updated 12/19/20 to include Hybrid pricing.)

 [Estimated Reading Time: 3 min.]

-Toyota, with the launch of the RAV4 plug-in hybrid late this year, will have nine including six conventional hybrids, two PHEVs and one fuel cell electric sedan.
+Toyota, with the launch of the RAV4 plug-in hybrid, has nine including six conventional hybrids, two PHEVs and one fuel cell electric sedan.

-In addition to the Hyundai-promised “more than” 50 mpg combined city and highway mileage (the official EPA rating hasn’t come out yet), the redesigned Elantra is packed with standard and optional tech features.
+In addition to up to 54 mpg combined city and highway mileage (for the hybrid), the redesigned Elantra is packed with standard and optional tech features.

 A Bigger Compact

 It also has grown.
 With 2.2 inches more length and an inch more width than the 2020 model, the seventh-generation Elantra is one of the compact segment’s largest sedans.

 The extra length let Hyundai increase rear seat legroom – always a good thing in a compact – and keep the same headroom as last year’s model while adding a much swoopier roofline and dropping overall height by almost an inch.